Politics of North Carolina: Third parties

 Since the collapse of the Populists around the turn of the 20th century, third parties, such as the Green Party and Libertarian Party, have had difficulty making inroads in state politics.
 They have both run candidates for office with neither parties winning a state office.
 After engaging in a lawsuit with the state over ballot access, the Libertarian Party qualified to be on the ballot after submitting more than 70,000 petition signatures.

 In 2016, the Green Party came close to gaining statewide ballot access, closer than the other six new parties, but still fell short of getting the required number of signatures.
 The party, in collaboration with the Stein/Baraka presidential campaign, helped garner more write-in votes for Jill Stein than any presidential write-in candidate has ever received in North Carolina.
 After a change to state law, the Green Party gained official standing and ballot access in 2018.
 Shortly thereafter, the Constitution Party also collected enough signatures to qualify.

-North Carolina's Federal Representation
+Federal representation

-North Carolina currently has 14 House districts In the 118th Congress, Democrats and Republicans each hold 7 seats.
-There are as follows:
+North Carolina currently has 14 House districts.
+In the 119th Congress, North Carolina's House delegation is split between 10 Republicans and 4 Democrats: